Nothing says summer like stretching out on the sand, listening to crashing waves, and enjoying a warm ocean breeze.

 If you’re not a Greenwich resident, obtaining access to our beaches in the summer months can be a little tricky.

-You’ll need a Greenwich beach pass, which can be purchased on weekdays at either:
+You’ll need a non-resident Greenwich beach pass, or Single Entry beach pass.
+These can be purchased on weekdays at either:

 Be sure to purchase a pass for each person in your party and a separate pass for your vehicle.